Slimbook-Team/fwupd/firmware/EXECUTIVE/EXECUTIVE-12/PH4ARX1_PH6AQF1/README.md

       11. 362301da643102b9f38477387e2193e57abaa590 (UEFI dbx)
       12. 3746495ae28b17bef982ccce498b9a456bea6ff3 (USB4 host controller)
       6
       Descomprimiendo…         [ -                                     ]failed to read EFI variable: Error opening file /sys/firmware/efi/efivars/OsIndications-8be4df61-93ca-11d2-aa0d-00e098032b8c: The file or directory does not exist

       ```
       </details>
-      In this last error, /sys/firmware/efi/efivars/<b>OsIndicationsSupported</b>-8be4df61-93ca-11d2-aa0d-00e098032b8c exists, but only ...OsIndications...  does not.
+      In this last error, /sys/firmware/efi/efivars/<b>OsIndicationsSupported</b>-8be4df61-93ca-11d2-aa0d-00e098032b8c exists, but only ...OsIndications...  does not. ¿Might this be a bug?

 Fwupd version:
 ------